jsreport/jsreport-core/README.md

 - `closeListeners()` called when jsreport is about to be closed, you will usually put here some code that clean up some resource

 ## Studio
 jsreport includes also visual html studio and rest API.
-This is provided through [jsreport-express](https://github.com/jsreport/jsreport-express) extension.
-See its documentation for details.
+This is provided through two extensions, [jsreport-express](https://github.com/jsreport/jsreport-express) extension to have a web server available and [jsreport-studio](https://github.com/jsreport/jsreport-studio) for the web UI, both extensions should be installed in order to have studio ready.
+See the documentation of each extension for details.

 ## Template store
 `jsreport-core` includes API for persisting and accessing report templates.
 This API is then used by extensions mainly in combination with jsreport [studio](#studio). `jsreport-core` implements just in-memory persistence, but you can add other persistence methods through extensions.
 See the [list](#store-providers).